 CBD is an entirely different compound from tetrahydrocannabinol, and its effects are quite complex.
 It doesn’t produce a “high” or changes a person’s state of mind as it is not psychoactive.
 But, remember that CBD influences the body to use its own endocannabinoids more effectively.

 For instance, CBD is something that stops the body from absorbing anandamide.
 Anandamide is a compound associated with regulating pain.
-So, increased levels of anandamide in the bloodstream can help to reduce the amount of pain a person feels.
+So, increased levels of anandamide in the bloodstream can reduce the amount of pain a person feels.

 Also, CBD may limit inflammation in the brain and nervous system that can benefit individuals experiencing pain, insomnia, and certain immune-system responses.